ejaku/grgen/doc/README.txt

     ATTENTION: Do NOT add ""s around any part of the path, even if it contains spaces!
 Otherwise yComp, a graph visualisation tool, will not run out of GrShell!

+	If you run into "Unable to process specification:
+	The system cannot find the file specified" errors, you may need to install a JDK to a non system path and add the bin folder of the JDK to the path variable.
+	(Normally just installing a JRE is sufficient.)

 RUN